-$^{^{28}}$ We have performed 180 tests (6 countries, therefore 15 pairs, investing in 12 countries).
-We have considered as statistical significant differences the ones in which the Wald test rejected the null hypothesis provided at least one of the two hedging coefficients was different from zero.
-There was a 3% and 10% of tests, for pre-EMU and post-EMU period, respectively, rejecting the null when both coefficients were statistically not different from zero.
-In other words, they were two different "zeros" and, for our purposes, they have been considered as playing no role in determining portfolio dispersion.
+$^{29}$ We perform 180 tests (6 countries, therefore 15 pairs, investing in 12 countries).
+We consider as statistically significant those differences for which the Wald test rejected the null hypothesis, provided at least one of the two hedging coefficients was different from zero.
+There are 3% and 10% of tests, for the pre-EMU and post-EMU period, respectively, rejecting the null hypothesis with both coefficients being statistically not significant.
+In other words, these are simply two different "zeros" and are considered to play no role in determining portfolio dispersion.